-Set forth below is a diagram showing how the assignment of the Loan Assets to MOF I BDC was effected.
+Set forth below is a diagram showing how the assignment of the participation interests to MOF I BDC will be effected.

-Set forth below is a diagram showing how the assignment of the contribution interests of MOF I BDC to Medley Capital BDC LLC was effected.
+Set forth below is a diagram showing how the assignment of the contribution interests of MOF I BDC to Medley Capital BDC LLC will be effected.